logo

 suitcase sitting open in a hotel room

 Bed bugs like to travel and sometimes they catch a ride on you or your luggage.
-According to the CDC, bed bugs can crawl into small tight spots and hide there for long peroids of time with out a meal.
+According to the CDC, bed bugs can crawl into small tight spots and hide there for long periods of time with out a meal.

 • What do bed bugs bites look like?